 AT KAUFFMAN STADIUM

 Until the 1990s there were few changes to the stadium.
 In 1990, a 30-by-40 foot Sony JumboTron video board was installed in left-center field.
 The stadium was renamed in honor of Ewing Kauffman in 1993 and two seasons later the Astroturf was replaced with grass.
 After the 1998 season Kauffman Stadium was given a full makeover.
 The stadium renovation project included the addition of Crown Seats, Dugout Suites, new clubhouses and an exclusive restaurant and lounge known as the Crown Club.
-All of the orange seats throughout the stadium were replaced by blue seats.
+All of the orange and gold seats throughout the stadium were replaced by blue seats.

 For nearly three decades Royals fans suffered through multiple losing seasons.
 For the first time since 1985, playoff baseball returned to Kauffman Stadium in 2014 as the Royals won the American League Championship.
 Led by stars including Mike Moustakas and Wade Davis the Royals made back to back appearance in the World Series, winning the 2015 World Series over the New York Mets.